erstaples/boatswain/README.md

 ## Config file lives in `${HOME}/.boatswain.yaml`

-## `boatswain stage`
+## `boatswain stage push`
-In order to build and deploy automatically to staging, you need to add a `build` array in your config with each application you want to deploy to staging listed along with an absolute path to the project's root directory (`rootpath`) and the relative path, from the project's root, to the `build.sh` script (`path`).
+In order to build and deploy automatically to staging using `boatswain stage push`, you need to add a `builds` array in your config with each application you want to deploy to staging listed along with an absolute path to the project's root directory (`rootpath`) and the relative path, from the project's root, to the `build.sh` script (`path`).
 This is because `docker build` needs to be run from the project root dir.

 ```yaml
 release: /path/to/boatswain/deployment